wesovilabs/exkorpion/README.md

 As was mentioned on the above Exkorpion is mainly oriented to a bdd syntax:

 **Scenario**:  A scenario groups multiple cases that test a functionality works as expected.
+By using scenario we achieve the below:

   - Better documentation for other developers.
   - Test are better organized and structured
   - Working under an agile methodology we can match scenarios to acceptance criteria

+    ```
+      scenario "Testing TrackRouterV1 - Mocked results" do

+      end
+    ```

 Below you can find some very basic examples of how to use  **Exkorpion**